cetinkaya/HierarchicalClusterHs/README.md

 ## Library

-Although HierarchicalClusterHs currently supports only numerical data and the Euclidean distance, the library that comes with it allows supplying other distance functions and other data types.
+Although HierarchicalClusterHs currently supports only numerical data and the Euclidean distance, the library that comes with it allows supplying other data types with other distance functions.

 ## Notes